PelionIoT/mbed-connector-api-node-quickstart/README.md

 ## Getting Started

+### Installing Node.js

+You'll need to have Node.js installed.

+If you're using Windows or Mac, you can download the installer [here](https://nodejs.org/en/download).

+If you're using Linux, you can install from a package manager.
+Instructions for installing Node.js on your distribution can be found [here](https://nodejs.org/en/download/package-manager)

+### Running mbed Client

 This example assumes that you have an mbed Client connected to mbed Device Connector.

 If you have an mbed, you can use the [mbed Client Example](https://github.com/ARMmbed/mbed-client-examples).